 But the same Robert Ressler, when contacted by Merrell in 1985 --- just months before court depositions were taken --- passed along erroneous information.
 In Ressler's testimony (taken in September 1986) he stated, "...I believed it was in Maryland and Merrell indicated that is was in Massachusetts but I thought it was Maryland."
 So shortly before the trial Ressler was indicating what little information Merrell had about Massachusetts was for the wrong state.
 Why did Ressler believe it was Maryland?

-So it is interesting that the two key people --- psychic Noreen Renier and FBI agent Robert Ressler --- who now 30 years later are shown on various web sites as supporting Renier finding the lost plane, actually testified to the crash location with "I have no idea" (Renier) and "Maryland" (Ressler).
+So it is interesting that the two key people --- psychic Noreen Renier and FBI agent Robert Ressler --- who now 38 years later are shown on various web sites as supporting Renier finding the lost plane, actually testified to the crash location with "I have no idea" (Renier) and "Maryland" (Ressler).
 Mates in a maze?
-Both are among the highest proponents found on the internet who have spoken with the media about using police psychics with law enforcement agencies during the past 30 years.
-And Robert Ressler is the man behind providing Noreen's name to dozens of law enforcement personnel.
+Both are among the highest proponents found on the internet who have spoken with the media about using police psychics with law enforcement agencies over the past 40 years.
+And Robert Ressler was the man behind providing Noreen's name to dozens of law enforcement personnel before his death in 2013.

-Merrell notes, "It is quite evident that FBI officer Robert Ressler is a flat out, full-fledged supporter of Noreen Renier and her police psychic claims.
+Merrell notes, "It is quite evident that FBI officer Robert Ressler was a flat out, full-fledged supporter of Noreen Renier and her police psychic claims.
 But his first hand knowledge about this air crash case is both flat-out dismal and smells odd.
-He has certainly reached a point of zero credibility by failing to clarify his statements as they appear on Renier's web site and in other media.
-One must wonder whether Robert Ressler has come to realize that law enforcement agencies that he matched up with Noreen Renier now question his psychic power characterization of Noreen Renier as 'the best.'"
+He certainly reached a point of zero credibility by failing to clarify his statements as they appear on Renier's web site and in other media.
+One must wonder whether Robert Ressler later came to realize that law enforcement agencies that he matched up with Noreen Renier by 2010 questioned his psychic power characterization of Noreen Renier as 'the best.'"

 A local newspaper article by John Monahan published just days after the air crash stated, "Cricket Frost, 40, of Keene, provided the most detailed explanation so far about the suspected crash of a plane that matched the description of the rented Piper Cherokee Arrow.
 She and a Winchendon pilot, Ronald Richard, had reported to local and state police that night (January 28, 1984) that they saw a Cherokee Arrow fly over the runway at the Gardner airport at about 60 feet.
 The plane, she said, banked west about 15 degrees at the end of the runway, and within a minute, at about 7:10 p.m. they heard a loud crash and explosion.
 She said she heard the engine running steadily right up until the moment they heard the explosion.
 Then there was silence, she said."